 There are no railroads in Malta, so busses are the only option besides taxis and other private transportation.
 Choose the bus line X4 with the direction “Birzebbuga-Valletta”.
 You can find the airport stop (“Airport 1”) under the heading “Hal Luqa”.
-The journey between the airport and Valletta city takes 25 minutes
+The journey between the airport and Valletta city takes about 20 minutes

 Check for taxi prices to different destinations here.
 An administrative fee of a few euros could be added to the price.

 Bolt (former Taxify) operates in Malta, and it's cheaper than traditional taxi companies.
-You can pay the fare with their mobile app or directly to the driver.

 In Valletta, the certainty of sunshine throughout the year is one of the highest in the whole Europe.